-5. Beer produced for personal or family use that is not for sale.
-The beer may be removed from the premises where it was made and exhibited at organized affairs, exhibitions or competitions such as homebrewers' contests, tasting or judging.
+5. Beer or wine produced for personal or family use that is not for sale.
+The beer or wine may be removed from the premises where it was made and exhibited at organized affairs, exhibitions or competitions such as homebrewers' or home winemakers' contests, tasting or judging.

 6. The manufacture or sale of bitters products that have been classified and approved as a nonbeverage product or unfit for beverage purposes by the United States alcohol and tobacco tax and trade bureau.
 This paragraph is consistent with the classification guidelines as established and administered by the United States alcohol and tobacco tax and trade bureau.